Ultimate New Puppy Checklist and Printable Shopping List

 Chew treats — Puppies are chewers by nature, and tasty treats will keep them busy and happy.
 Look for treats that are made with quality ingredients; free of artificial preservatives, colors, or flavors; and gentle on their delicate digestive system.
 Some chew treat varieties, such as select Healthy Edibles® Puppy Chew Treats, even include DHA Omega-3 to support brain and eye development.

-Training treats — Training treats are essential for rewarding your pup when you are teaching them new tricks and behaviors such as going potty outside, responding to their name, and the “sit” command.
-Training will require plenty of positive reinforcement, so small treats or dog biscuits with a break point are a smart option for frequent treating.
+Training treats — Training treats are essential for rewarding your pup when you are teaching them new tricks and behaviors such as going potty outside, responding to their name, and the "sit" command.
+Training will require plenty of positive reinforcement, so small chew treats are a smart option for frequent treating.

 Bully sticks — If your pup can manage firm treats, bully sticks are a natural and long-lasting chew option.
 Made with just one ingredient, they are high in protein and dogs go wild for their savory flavor!
 Check with your vet if you're unsure if your pup is ready for bully sticks.